postatum/docbook/querying.md

 java -jar amf.jar parse -ds file://aml/music/dialect/playlist.yaml -in "AML 1.0" -mime-in application/yaml -ctx true --resolve true aml/music/playlist1.yaml > playlist1.json
 ```

-Jena query command line, needs to get the input data as a set of assertions in the [Turtle](https://www.w3.org/TR/turtle/) format.
-We will use Jena `riot` command line to transform our JSON-LD output file into Turtle and store it in the `playlist.ttl` file:
+The Jena query command line, needs to get the input data as a set of assertions in the [Turtle](https://www.w3.org/TR/turtle/) format.
+We will use the Jena `riot` command line to transform our JSON-LD output file into Turtle and store it in the `playlist.ttl` file:

 ``` bash
 examples [master] $ riot --syntax=JSON-LD playlist1.json --output=TTL > playlist.ttl
 ```

-Now we can run a query over the graph after loading it in Jena.
+Now, we can run a query over the graph after loading it into Jena.
 The query is going to be expressed in the standard [SPARQL](https://www.w3.org/TR/sparql11-query/) graph query language.

-We will list 10 songs ordered by song duration and retrieving also the name of the song:
+We will list 10 songs ordered by song duration and also retrieve the name of the song:

 ``` bash
 examples [master] $ sparql --data=playlist.ttl "